100+ Best Fundraising Ideas for Everyone in 2024

 Make the dinner extra share-worthy by setting up napkins for the animals and serving their meals with as much attention as the human ones.

-Everyone will be bursting from excitement to have a meal with their furry (and non-furry) friends, and will surely share it on their Instagram profiles — generating more buzz for your shelter.
+Everyone will be bursting with excitement to have a meal with their furry (and non-furry) friends and will surely share it on their social media profiles – generating more buzz for your shelter or rescue.

 Fundraising Potential: +++